OystParis/oyst-php/README.md

 * **entityName** (constants available in `Oyst\Api\OystApiClientFactory`), could be:
     * catalog
+    * oneclick
     * order
     * payment
-    * oneclick

 * **apiKey**
-    * The API key is the key that was given to you by Oyst (if you don't have one you can go to the https://admin.free-pay.com and create an account).
+    * The API key is the key that was given to you by Oyst (if you don't have one you can go to the https://backoffice.oyst.com and create an account).

 * **userAgent**
     * To know the origin of the request (PrestaShop / Magento / WooComerce / Elsewhere...).
     You have have to instantiate a new `Oyst\Classes\OystUserAgent`, the constructor will show you needed info, and pass it to `getClient`.

 * **environment** (Optional, by default prod ; constants available in `Oyst\Api\OystApiClientFactory`), takes two values:
+    * sandbox
     * prod
-    * preprod

 * **url** (Optional)
     * The custom URL with which the APIs are to be called (if you don't want to use the default one set for the environment)